RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Abstract

 \section{Abstract}

 Repository-level code translation refers to translating an entire code repository from one programming language to another while preserving the functionality of the source repository.
 Many benchmarks have been proposed to evaluate the performance of such code translators.
 However, previous benchmarks mostly provide fine-grained samples, focusing at either code snippet, function, or file-level code translation.
 Such benchmarks do not accurately reflect real-world demands, where entire repositories often need to be translated, involving longer code length and more complex functionalities.
-To address this gap, we propose a new benchmark, named \textbf{\toolname}, which is a real-world repository-level code translation benchmark with an automatically executable test suite.
-We conduct experiments on \toolname to evaluate the translation performance of 11 advanced LLMs.
-We find that the Success@1 score (test success in one attempt) of the best-performing LLM is only 7.33\%.
-To further explore the potential of LLMs for repository-level code translation, we provide LLMs with error-related feedback to perform iterative debugging and observe an average 7.09\% improvement on Success@1.
-However, even with this improvement, the Success@1 score of the best-performing LLM is only 21\%, which may not meet the need for reliable automatic repository-level code translation.
+To address this gap, we propose a new benchmark, named \textbf{\toolname}, which is a real-world multilingual repository-level code translation benchmark featuring 1,897 real-world repository samples across 13 language pairs with automatically executable test suites.
+Besides, we introduce \textbf{RepoTransAgent}, a general agent framework to perform repository-level code translation.
+We evaluate both our benchmark's challenges and agent's effectiveness using several methods and backbone LLMs, revealing that repository-level translation remains challenging, where the best-performing method achieves only a 32.8\% success rate.
+Furthermore, our analysis reveals that translation difficulty varies significantly by language pair direction, with dynamic-to-static language translation being much more challenging than the reverse direction (achieving below 10\% vs. static-to-dynamic at 45-63\%).
 Finally, we conduct a detailed error analysis and highlight current LLMs’ deficiencies in repository-level code translation, which could provide a reference for further improvements.
+We provide the code and data at \url{https://github.com/DeepSoftwareAnalytics/RepoTransBench}.